ynojima/guideline/source_en/ArchitectureInDetail/Codelist.rst

 Using JdbcCodeList
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| ``org.terasoluna.gfw.common.codelist.JdbcCodeList`` is a class for creating codelist by fetching values from DB at the time of launching the application.
+| ``org.terasoluna.gfw.common.codelist.JdbcCodeList`` is a class for creating codelist by fetching values from DB at the time of starting the application.
-| ``JdbcCodeList`` create a cache when the application starts.
-Therefore, There is no delay by the DB access to when you want to display list.
+| Since ``JdbcCodeList`` creates a cache while starting the application, no delay occurs during DB access when you want to display a list.

-| If you want to reduce the load time of startup, it is preferable to set an upper limit on the number of acquisition.
+| If you want to reduce the read time for the startup, it is preferable to set an upper limit on the number of acquisitions.
-| The ``JdbcCodeList`` there is a field to set the ``org.springframework.jdbc.core.JdbcTemplate``.
+| ``JdbcCodeList`` consists of a field which sets the ``org.springframework.jdbc.core.JdbcTemplate``.
-| If you set the upper limit on the ``fetchSize`` of ``JdbcTemplate``, the upper limit amount record is loaded at startup.
+| If an upper limit is set for the ``fetchSize`` of ``JdbcTemplate``, the records only till the upper limit are read at the startup.
 | The fetched values can be changed dynamically by reloading.
 For details, refer to :ref:`codeListTaskScheduler`.

 **JdbcCodeList image**